squidowl/halloy/docs/configuration/servers.md

 ignore = ["Guest9702"]
 ```

-Here, `home` is the server name and `libera` is the network name from
+Here, `home` is the server name given for the bouncer in Halloy's configuration
+file, and `libera` is the network name as configured on the bouncer.
+Network
-the bouncer.
-Network names are not case-sensitive.
+names are not case-sensitive.

 The network uses the settings from `[servers.home]` unless you override them.